ambr-0-se/Builder-s-Pub/docs/MVP_TECH_SPEC.md

 - As an authenticated user, I can upvote a project once.
   - AC: Enforced by DB PK (project_id, user_id); unvote is out of scope for MVP.

+Errors
+- As a user, I see a friendly error page and helpful messages for typical failures.
+  - AC: App Router `error.tsx` and `not-found.tsx`; 401/403/409 show clear guidance; 500 shows retry and feedback link.
+- As an operator, I receive actionable error reports.
+  - AC: Client + server error reporting with PII redaction and rate limits; includes route, anonymized user id, and breadcrumbs.

+External Links
+- As a user, when leaving to an external site, I see a brief disclaimer.
+  - AC: One-time modal/toast with “Proceed” + “Don’t show again” persisted; external links use `rel="noopener noreferrer"`; event instrumented.

 Discover/Search
 - As a user, I can search projects and collaborations with optional keyword(s) and filters.
   - Projects: optional q (keywords), technology tags, category tags.